SFTMedia/RestartWarning/README.md

 # RestartWarning
-Sends a warning about upcoming restart and saves the world for Valheim.
+Sends a warning about upcoming restart for Valheim and saves the world.